Democrats Split on Joining GOP for Health Care Fix

 “President Trump, I ask you to invite us, all one hundred folks, Republican and Democrat, to Blair House to discuss a new bipartisan manner forward on health care in front of all of the American human beings,” Schumer said in a speech on the Senate ground.

-“I might make my friends at the Republican side and President Trump a suggestion: Let’s flip over a new leaf.
+“I might make my friends on the Republican side and President Trump a suggestion: Let’s flip over a new leaf.
 Let’s start over,” brought Schumer, who insisted that cooperation with the GOP could center around solving Obamacare, no longer repealing and changing it.

 Other slight Senate Democrats, like Sens.
-Joe Manchin, D-W.Va., and Heidi Heitkamp, D-N.D., were behind that message given that ultimate yr’s election and feature stated recently they’re willing to talk to Republicans, as long as repealing Obamacare is off the table.
+Joe Manchin, D-W.Va., and Heidi Heitkamp, D-N.D., were behind that message given that ultimate year’s election and feature stated recently they’re willing to talk to Republicans, as long as repealing Obamacare is off the table.
 The White House drops any threats to sabotage the law for political leverage.

 In interviews with NBC News, Democrats rattled off a list of thoughts in which they suppose standard floor is viable.